memasanz/ADFToStorageQueueWriteUp/README.md

 ![Graphical user interface, text, application, email Description automatically generated](media/13c258acff40bca82a605754037a383d.png)

+We will be sure to add the api version to the url - as shown below.

 ![Graphical user interface, application Description automatically generated](media/9dcea0a4cc3687f638788de9534adf41.png)

 The Web Request is a GET, the url